 a Wand of Light (22 charges)

 Now that you know what they are.
-Potion and Dagger not really good and Filthy Rag is awesome 🙂
+Potion and Dagger are not really good, but Filthy Rag is awesome 🙂

 Potions and scrolls need to be identified only once per game.
-Items with several magical properties (like weapons and armours) might need to be identified several times as every magical property got its own “rune”.
-When you identified the particular rune onces – you will recognize this rune at other equipment too.
+Items with several magical properties (like weapons and armours) might need to be identified several times as every magical property has its own “rune”.
+When you identified the particular rune once – you will recognize this rune on other equipment too.

 For example, you have unidentified magic cloak (???).
 Kobold shaman hit you with fireball – and cloak will become identified as cloak of fire resistance.
 Each property (“rune”) will be identified by corresponding impact… or by reading Identify scroll 🙂

-You may have ‘feeling’ of unidentified weapons and armour you’re carrying.
+You may get a ‘feeling’ about unidentified weapons and armour you’re carrying.
 This ability depends on your class and level.
 It’s called ‘pseudo-identify’.
-Just carry equipment around in your bag for a while and you will get the idea – is it ‘good’ or ‘cursed’ item.
+Just carry equipment around in your bag for a while and you’ll get an idea — is it a ‘good’ or ‘cursed’ item.

 Please note that in Tangaria you don’t need sell items to NPC (and they won’t buy from you anything as they consider items from dungeons as ‘unclean’ ones).
-But you will find more than enough gold in the dungeons and you will be able to spend it in town to buy equipment and acquire services (NPC doesn’t look at the gold as at something ‘unclean’ obviously).
+But you will find more than enough gold in the dungeons and you will be able to spend it in town to buy equipment and acquire services (NPCs don’t see gold as ‘unclean’, obviously).
 At the same time you are welcome to trade with another players!
 Build a house and open your store 😉

 Item damage/attack modifiers

-Soon enough you will find magic items which got mystical numbers in brackets 🙂 Some examples:
+Soon enough, you’ll find magic items with mystical numbers in brackets 🙂 Some examples:

 Pike (2d5) (+2,+3)